kubewarden/docs/src/distributing-policies/secure-supply-chain.md

     equal: alice@example.com
 ```

-This signature requirement enforces that the policy be signed in the context of a GitHub actions environment
+While the next configuration enforces the policy to be signed in the context of a GitHub actions environment
-from a repository owned by Flavio:
+from a repository owned by the GitHub user `flavio`:

 ```yaml
 - kind: genericIssuer